owanio1992/web-ssh-client/.clinerules/03-architecture.md

 FE home page allow sign in, sign up
 after sign, should have side menu on left, and link to feature page, feature in below
-- upload ssh key: this is admin only feature, here admin can update ssh key, and give a name the ssh key need save to BE database
+- manage ssh key: this is admin only feature, here admin can update ssh key, and give a name the ssh key need save to BE database
-- server list: this is admin only feature, here admin can edit a server list, incloud site/server name/user/host/ssh key name site is a group for server name, site name need unique server name in same site need unique, but if different site can duplicate user/host is this server config
+- manage server list: this is admin only feature, here admin can edit a server list, incloud site/server name/user/host/ssh key name site is a group for server name, site name need unique server name in same site need unique, but if different site can duplicate user/host is this server config